patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-02.png)

 Note:
 Back to the collective unconcious...
-Jung was noticing that he was having recurring vivid nightmares.
+Jung was noticing that he was having **recurring vivid nightmares**.

 --